jtabalujan2/okc_web_takehome/README.md

   - Could have a more elegant solution, but with time request, it was best to just be simple and use dangerouslySetInnerHTML

 - I didn't finish this in the expected 4 hours, but I have mostly been working in Vue and VueX which is a slightly different approach to redux (a lot less verbose imo)
+- Worked a lot faster once I remembered how Redux + React interact and what patterns to implement

 ## Improvements
 - Use inline css to allow for single location